Shock Troops (film)

 Shock Troops (Un homme de trop) is a 1967 French-Italian action drama film directed by Costa-Gavras.
 It was entered into the 5th Moscow International Film Festival.
 Film producer Harry Saltzman has a "presented by" credit.

 Plot

-Set in central France, the film follows French resistance fighters who press the battle on the Germans.
-Along the way, they break into a prison and release some German prisoners, but discover there may be a spy planted to flush them all out.
+Set in central France, the film follows a group of French resistance fighters who mount attacks on occupying German forces during World War II.
+They break into a prison and release some prisoners facing imminent execution, but suspect there may be an informer amongst them.
+As their campaign continues, they have to decide his fate.